aquasecurity/trivy/docs/docs/advanced/air-gap.md

 Then, tell Trivy to use the local registry using the relevant flags.

-For example, we if we scan a Java application, we copy the `trivy-db` and `trivy-java-db` databases to our local registry, and tell Trivy to use them.
+For example, we if we scan a Java application, we copy the `trivy-db` and `trivy-java-db` databases to our local registry and tell Trivy to use them.
 In this case we also need to turn off Trivy's [Java scanner external service](../coverage/language/java.md) with the `--offline-scan` flag:

 ```shell
 trivy image \